-PD-L1 Imaging Based on Smaller Targeting Molecules.
-One limitation of the described studies on checkpoint imaging is the fact that full-length IgG antibodies were used (~150 kDa), which, because of their size, may have limited tissue and tumor penetrance.
-Therefore, the interval between tracer injection and imaging needs to be long enough and corresponding radioisotopes such as In or Cu need to be used, resulting in an increased radiation dose and more complex clinical protocols.
+One limitation of the described studies on checkpoint imaging is the fact that full-length IgG antibodies were used (~150 kDa), which due to their size may have limited tissue and tumor penetrance.
+Therefore, the time interval between tracer injection and imaging needs to be long enough and corresponding radioisotopes such as 111In or 64Cu need to be used, resulting in increased radiation dose and more complex clinical protocols.

-To improve this situation for PD-L1 imaging, Li et al. evaluated an 80-kDa antihuman PD-L1 domain antibody containing an Fc tail fused to 2 single domains and labeled with Zr via deferoxamine (61), hoping to improve tumor penetration and tumor-to-background ratios at earlier time points than monoclonal antibodies.
-Indeed, high tumor-to-background contrast was observed at 24 h after injection.

-Other approaches toward fast target accumulation and rapid clearance of unbound tracer include the use of even smaller targeting molecules such as the Fab fragments Cu-NOTA-anti-PD-L1-Fab (62), which retain the binding of antibodies but lack the Fc effector domain, leading to altered pharmacokinetics, including shorter circulation half-lives.
-Besides Fab fragments (~55 kDa), checkpoint imaging using small molecules, including 99mTc- and Ga-labeled single-domain antibodies (~15 kDa), F-labeled adnectins (~10 kDa), F-AlF-labeled Affibody molecules (~6 kDa), and peptides (<1 kDa), has been investigated (63-69).
-Because of the small size of these targeting molecules as compared with antibody molecules, these agents are delivered rapidly to their targets, with fast clearance of the unbound probe, providing high image-contrast.
+In an effort to improve this for PD-L1 imaging, Li et al. evaluated an 80 kDa anti-human PD-L1 domain antibody containing Fc tail fused to two single domains, labeled to 89Zr via DFO (61), hoping to obtain improved tumor penetration and tumor-to-background ratios at earlier time points than monoclonal antibodies.
+Indeed, high tumor-background contrast was observed at 24h postinjection.
+Other approaches towards fast target accumulation and rapid clearance of unbound tracer include the use of even smaller targeting molecules such as Fab fragments like 64Cu-NOTA-anti-PD-L1-Fab (62), which retain the binding of antibodies but lack the Fc effector domain, leading to altered pharmacokinetics including shorter circulation-half lives.
+Besides Fab fragments (~55 kDa), checkpoint imaging using smallmolecules including ^{99m}Tc- and 68Ga-labeled nanobodies (~15 kDa), 18F-labeled adnectins (~ 10 kDa), 18F-AIF-labeled affibodies (~6 kDa) and peptides (<1 kDa) has been investigated (63-69).
+Due to the small size of these targeting molecules as compared to antibody molecules, these agents are delivered rapidly to their targets with fast clearance und the unbound probe, providing high image-contrast.
 In addition, some of these targeting molecules, such as adnectins, are very stable and the absence of cysteine or disulfide bonds allows the introduction of a single cysteine for site-specific conjugation of radioisotopes.
-In vivo imaging indeed revealed rapid delivery of these tracers to PD-L1expressing tumors and rapid clearance from tumors and tissues that do not express PD-L1.
-Compared with intact antibody molecules, which are cleared not renally but via the hepatic route, smaller targeting molecules (depending on their size) are often cleared via the kidneys-a factor that should be considered when tumor lesions near these organs need to be evaluated.
+In vivo imaging indeed revealed rapid delivery of these tracers to PD-L1-expressing tumors and rapid clearance from non-PD-L1-expressing tumors and tissues.
+Compared to intact antibody molecules, which are not cleared renally but via the hepatic route, smaller targeting molecules (depending on their size) are often cleared via the kidneys, which should be considered when tumor lesions in the vicinity of these organs need to be evaluated.

-The anti-PD-L1 peptide WL12 labeled with Cu or Ga was shown to detect tumor PD-L1 expression specifically and rapidly after injection of the radiotracer-a finding that fits within the standard clinical workflow of imaging within 60 min of administration (67,68).
-Subsequently, the preparation of a radiofluorinated analog of WL12 using 2,3,5,6-tetrafluorophenyl-6-F-fluoronicotinate was reported (69).
-F is well suited to clinical translation, with 97% decay via positron emission and a half-life of 109.8 min, allowing transportation of the radiotracer from the regional
+The anti-PD-L1 peptide WL12 labeled to 64Cu or 68Ga was shown to detect tumor PD-L1 expression specifically and rapidly after injection of the radiotracer, which fits within the standard clinical workflow of imaging within 60 min of administration (67,68).
+Subsequently, the preparation of a radiofluorinated analog of WL12 using 2,3,5,6- tetrafluorophenyl 6-18F-fluoronicotinate was reported